Administrative Penalties Program

 • A Municipal Speed Camera captures an image of the vehicle licence plate of a vehicle deemed to have been speeding; it does not identify the driver of the vehicle.
 Accordingly, the penalty order is issued to the registered owner of the vehicle, not the driver.

-How is the total amount payable calculated for my penalty order
+How is the total amount calculated for my penalty order

-• The amount of the penalty order is set by the Province of Ontario under the Highway Traffic Act.
-Fines for contraventions of “Speeding” under section 128 (refer to section 6 of Ont.
-Reg 355/22).
-See Table 1.
+• The amount of a penalty order is set by the Province of Ontario under the Highway Traffic Act.
+Fine amounts for speeding tickets issued by a speed camera are outlined under section 6 of Ontario Regulation 355/22

 Each penalty order includes the following amounts:

-• The corresponding Victim Component Surcharge (as determined and described in Table 2 of section 6 of Ont.
+• The corresponding Victim Component Surcharge (paid to the Ministry of Attorney General’s Victim Justice Fund as determined in Table 2 of section 6 of Ont.
 Reg.
 355/22)

 • A Ministry of Transportation fee of $8.25, which is a cost incurred by obtaining access to the name and most recent address of the vehicle licence plate holder who is subject to the penalty order.